ncatlab/nlab-content/pages/20562.md

 ## Relative pronouns and Frobenius algebras

-## Free pregroups vs free autonomous categories
+## Free pregroups vs free rigid monoidal categories

 All earlier papers on DisCoCat use free pregroups for the grammar category, building on earlier work by [[Joachim Lambek]] on pregroup grammars.
-Unfortunately, in [Preller 2014, fact 1](#Preller14) it is proven that any strong monoidal functor from a free pregroup to $FVect$ is necessarily trivial, in the sense that it sends every generator to the monoidal unit $\mathbb{R}$.
-This is worked around by using a free [[autonomous category]] instead of a free pregroup (this is a sort of [[categorification]]).
+Unfortunately, in [Preller 2014, fact 1](#Preller14) it is proven that any strong monoidal functor from a free pregroup to $FVect$ is necessarily trivial, in the sense that it sends every generator to the monoidal unit.
+One should instead use a free [[rigid monoidal category]], a kind of [[categorification]].
 Morphisms in the free autonomous category can be viewed as [[proof relevance|proof relevant]] grammatical reductions.
+They may be encoded as [[string diagrams]], see [[pregroup grammar]].

 This allows a slightly more elegant reformulation of our basic example.
 Let $\mathcal{C}$ be the free autonomous category on the objects $n, s$ and the morphisms $Alice : 1 \to n$, $Bob : 1 \to n$ and $loves : 1 \to n^{r} s n^{l}$.
 Then a sentence such as "Alice loves Bob", together with its grammaticality, is witnessed by a morphism $f : 1 \to s$.
 Now the word-vectors $[\![ Alice ]\!] = F (Alice)$, $[\![ Bob ]\!] = F (Bob)$ and $[\![ loves ]\!] = F (loves)$ become part of the data defining $F : \mathcal{C} \to FVect$, and the resulting sentence vector is simply $F (f)$.